agoodloe/LDunnDistributedTM/ContinuousConsistency.md

   out of date.
 Alternatively, a resource that is actually available may not be used if clients think it is still unavailable.

-In general, violating strong consistency means the abstraction of a single shared universe is broken.
+In general, violating consistency means the abstraction of a single shared universe is broken.
 In extreme cases, this can invalidate clients' mental model of the system, make the system's behavior harder to predict, or cause safety requirements to be violated.
-Given this, it seems wise to always build applications that provide strong consistency.
-Unfortuntately, there are a variety of conditions where this condition cannot pragmatically be attained for theoretical and practical reasons; that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.

-Strong consistency cannot be maintained whenever doing so requires a level of communication throughput in excess of what the real-world network can provide.
-Note that distributed agents can *only* coordinate by passing messages over the network.[^fn] When messages cannot be passed quickly enough, agents subject to strong consistency requirements may not be able to make progress.
-Therefore, real-world applications must tolerate weaker notions of consistency.
-As weaker consistency imposes fewer constraints on observable system behavior, applications can be more difficult to reason about, safety-related invariants more challenging to enforce.
+Clearly, all other things being equal, one wants to have as much consistency as possible.

+When *strong* notions of consistency are enforced, clients are presented with the abstraction of a single shared world, i.e. as if they are all connected to a central computer rather than a complex system of independent computers.
+This abstraction shields clients and application developers from complexity and makes it simpler to reason about a system's behavior.
+However, we shall see that strong notions of consistency are brittle in the sense that they generally cannot be achieved for the kinds of systems we consider in this document.

+## Message Passing

+A distributed system consists of a set $\mathcal{P} = \{P_i\}_{i\in I}$ of *processes*, which we think of these as executing on independent, often geographically dispersed computers that communicate by message-passing.
+Processes can *only* coordinate by passing messages over the network.[^fn]
 [^fn]: This fact is implied by absence of a common memory, whereas processes on the same machine have the option to share data by writing it to a memory location both processes have access to.

 A foundational assumption is that the network is almost always less than perfectly reliable---this fact can be counted on during